pulibrary/pdc_discovery/README.md

 This dual collection approach allows us to index to a separate area in Solr and prevents users from seeing partial results while we are running the index process.

-### Updating Solr in production/staging
+### Updating the Solr schema in production/staging
-To make changes to the Solr in production/staging you need to update the files in the [pul_solr](https://github.com/pulibrary/pul_solr) repository and deploy them.
+To make changes to the Solr schema in production/staging you need to update the files in the [pul_solr](https://github.com/pulibrary/pul_solr) repository and deploy them.
 The basic steps are:

-#### getting your changes into pul_solr [configuration file for PDC Discovery](https://github.com/pulibrary/pul_solr/tree/main/solr_configs/pdc-discovery)
+#### Getting your changes into pul_solr [configuration file for PDC Discovery](https://github.com/pulibrary/pul_solr/tree/main/solr_configs/pdc-discovery)
 1. Copy your configuration updates to pul_solr (This command assumes all your projects live in one folder on your machine)
    ```
    cp solr/conf/* ../pul_solr/solr_configs/pdc-discovery/conf/
    ```
 1. create a **Draft** PR in pul_solr with your changes (<branch-name> is the name of your new branch for the PR)

-#### getting your changes onto the server
+#### Getting your changes onto the server
 1. Connect to the VPN.
 1. Optional.
 You can tunnel to machine running Solr `ssh -L 8983:localhost:8983 pulsys@lib-solr-staging4` if you want to see your current configuration (e.g. `solrconfig.xml` or `schema.xml`).
 1. Make sure you are on the `pul-solr` repo.
 1. Deploy the changes, e.g. `BRANCH=<branch-name> bundle exec cap solr8-staging deploy`.
 1. verify your changes have worked and mark your PR ready for review
 1. Once the PR has been merged cordiante a time to deploy the changes to production `bundle exec cap solr8-production deploy`

 You can see the list of Capistrano environments [here](https://github.com/pulibrary/pul_solr/tree/main/config/deploy)